jackoalan/renpy/sphinx/source/config.rst

     If true, the game will autosave.
 If false, no autosaving will occur.

+.. var:: config.hidpi_textures = False

+    If true, Ren'Py searches for images suffixed with '@nx' where 'n' is a virtual scaling factor used for presenting the image with a higher DPI.

+    The factors searched are listed in :var:`config.hidpi_factors`.

+.. var:: config.hidpi_factors = [ 4, 3, 2 ]

+    When :var:`config.hidpi_textures` is true, the first matching factor in this list is loaded in place of the base texture.

 .. var:: config.history_callbacks = [ ... ]

     This contains a list of callbacks that are called before Ren'Py adds